l3p-cv/lost/docs/sphinx/source/getting_started.rst

 Each version of LOST is equipped with a selection of standard pipelines that can be used as a quick start to annotate your data.
-In order to start an annotation pipeline you need to be loggin in as a user with role **Designer** and click on the **Start Pipeline** button on the left navigation bar.
+In order to start an annotation pipeline you need to be logged in in as a user with role **Designer** and click on the **Start Pipeline** button on the left navigation bar.
 Now you will see a table with possible pipelines that can be started.

 After selecting a pipeline by a click on a specific row in the table you need to configure it.
-A visualization of the selected pipeline will now pop up.
+A visualization of the selected pipeline will be displayed.
-In most cases a **Datasource** will be the first element of a pipeline.
+In most cases a **Datasource** is the first element of a pipeline.
 Click on it and select an available dataset.
+After a click on the **OK** button the pipeline element will turn green to indicate that the configuration was successful.

 The next element you need to look for is an **AnnotationTask**.
-After clicking on it a Wizard will pop up and guide you trough the configuration of this **AnnotationTask**.
+After clicking on it a wizard will pop up and guide you through the configuration of this AnnotationTask.
+In the first step a **name** and **instructions** for the AnnotationTask can be defined.
+Click on the next button and select a user or group of users that should perform this AnnotationTask.
+Now a **LabelTree** need to be selected by clicking on a specific tree in the table.
+Now a visualization of the **LabelTree** will be displayed.
+Here you can select a subset of labels that should be used for the AnnotationTask.
+The idea is that each parent leaf represents a category that can be selected to use all direct child leafs as labels.
+So if you click on a leaf,
+all direct child leafs will be used as possible labels for the AnnotationTask.
+It is possible to select multiple leafs as label categories.
+After selecting the label subset click on **OK** and the configuration of this AnnotationTask is done.

+Now visit all other elements that not have been configured (indicated by a yellow color) and move on to the next step in the wizard.
+Here you can enter a **name** and a **description** of your pipeline.
+After entering these information you can click on the checkmark symbol to get to the **Start Pipe** button.
+With a click on this button your annotation pipeline will be started :-)

 Annotate Your Images